nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 1. Using the `AWS Web Console`, navigate to the `CodeBuild` service.

 2. Click `Create Build Project`.
 Set the name to be `[YourInitials]-VideoTranscriberBuild`.
-For the Source, link the project to your Git repository that you created earlier in step 1.
+For the `Source`, link the project to your Git repository that you created earlier in step 1.

-3. For the Environment, this is where you select the Docker image that will be used to complete your build.
-We just need a standard Amazon Linux for x86 processors.
+3. For the `Environment`, this is where you select the Docker image that will be used to complete your build.
+We just need a standard Amazon Linux for x86_64 processors.
+Make sure you DO NOT pick ARM which is arch64 as it looks very similar, but if you select it your build will take a very long time to complete.

 4. Select that you would like to create a Service role.